LoggiExp/FrontendExercises/Esercizi html/README.md

 To do list:
-- how to make a table responsive
+- how to make a table and form responsive
+- make the site